jjainschigg/z80stuff/space_reservations_confirmed.md

 5030 POKE X,A
 5040 NEXT X
 ```
-Listing 3.
-Basic loader.
+_Listing 3.
+Basic loader._

-Every Sinclair ZX-81 (and TS-1000)  programmer must be familiar  with the technique of resetting the  system variable RAMTOP to procure  space in upper memory.
-RAMTOP reserve space has several intriguing qualities: it is immo-  bile and entirely immune to func-  tions of Basic ROM (such as NEW  and LOAD), making it ideal not only  for the storage of machine code rou-  tines, but also a tempting resource for  use in binary data storage schemes  and program-to-program communi-  cations.
-Unfortunately for those who  wish to experiment with these more  exotic applications, the simple Basic  procedure most commonly used for  RAMTOP reset is inappropriate for  several reasons.

-## Normal Approach

-Listing 1 demonstrates the usual  approach.
-The Basic statements are  entered from command mode on  power-up.
-The number of bytes of storage  space required is subtracted from the  normal value of RAMTOP (corre-  sponding to the current configuration  of the TS-1000), and the result is poked  to the system variable in high/low  format.
-A NEW command then should be executed to zero system RAM and  to rearrange it beneath the new RAMTOP address.

-NEW is the only Basic command  that incorporates reformatting.
-Unfortunately, it does so in a manner  destructive to the contents of memo-  ry, for which reason a Basic program  cannot use a runtime variant of the  above procedure to create space in  high memory for its own use.
-Instead,  the user must anticipate the need for  RAMTOP reserve and create it prior  to loading application programs.
-This two-step obligation is cumber-  some in itself, and the result of it has  been to limit the use of RAMTOP re-  serve space by Basic programmers to  schemes requiring predictable amounts  of offset— offset that can be calculated  and prepared ahead of runtime.

-Another Way

-The subroutine Spacemaker (see  Listing 2) constitutes an alternative ap-  proach to RAMTOP reset.
-Spacemaker  creates RAMTOP reserve space in a  nondestructive way— by reformatting  the upper end of system memory.
-It  allows a Basic program that incor-  porates it to conjure any degree of  RAMTOP offset during execution and  to put that space to immediate use.

-The mechanics of the subroutine  are simple.
-When power is first ap-  plied to the TS-1000, the bootstrap  procedure of the ROM formats avail-  able memory in the pattern shown in  the memory map (Fig.l).
-The various  partitioned blocks are herded into  two broad sectors above and below a  central reservoir of free space.
-The  upper sector of system memory,  comprising the gosub and machine  stacks, is based at RAMTOP and  builds downward, starting at the ad-  dress immediately beneath the RAM-  TOP boundary.

-Besides RAMTOP, two additional  pointers define the upper sector: the  system variable ERR-SP, which  marks the top (read "bottom") of the  gosub stack, and the stack pointer  register which marks the top (as  above) of the machine stack.
-Creating  RAMTOP reserve space is a matter of shifting the upper sector of system  memory downward by the desired  offset, and altering RAMTOP, ERR-  SP and the stack pointer by the same  value so that they point once more to  appropriate addresses.

-Basic is not a practical tool for this  operation, however.
-One reason is  that the stack pointer, an internal  register of the Z-80 processor, cannot  be changed directly by Basic com-  mands.
-Another is that the block of  bytes we wish to move is used inten-  sively by the Basic system to manage  program execution.
-The solipsistic conflict that would  result from trying to use Basic to  relocate bytes whose values are simultaneously required to manage the  relocation would likely result in a  system crash (how's that again?).
-In  machine code, though, the procedure  is extremely straightforward, as the  subroutine's comments will show.

-The Basic loader in Listing 3 serves  to place the decimal opcodes of  Spacemaker in a REM statement #1,  71 bytes in length, starting at address  16515 at the beginning of your Basic  program listing.
-To use the subrou-  tine, incorporate steps into the body  of the program to poke the number of  bytes of space required, in high/low  format, to subroutine variables  OFFLO and OFFHI at addresses 16533  and 16534.
-Spacemaker then may be called via a statement RAND USR  16515.

-Note
-When using Spacemaker, be careful  not to set off more free space than is  currently available to Basic.
+_Note: When using Spacemaker, be careful  not to set off more free space than is  currently available to Basic.
 If you do,  the utility will copy the upper end of  the system RAM over the calculator  stack, and a dazzling system crash will  result.
 To help forestall this catastro-  phe, Spacemaker incorporates a sub-  utility, Free (in bytes 16569-16585),  which calculates how much space you  have available.
-Free should be called  prior to Spacemaker by incorporating  the statement:
+Free should be called  prior to Spacemaker by incorporating  the statement:_

 ```
 LET SPACE = USR 16569
 ```
-into your Basic program.
+_into your Basic program.
 As long as the  value returned for Space is somewhat  greater than the number of bytes you  wish to reserve, you should be okay.
 The subroutine uses the free double byte at 16507 and 16508 as a  storage register during execution.
-The routine is relocatable as long  as the new locations of OFFLO and  OFFHI are taken into account, and the  relevant poke statements are altered accordingly.
+The routine is relocatable as long  as the new locations of OFFLO and  OFFHI are taken into account, and the  relevant poke statements are altered accordingly._